andrewgordeev/OpenFOAM_cylinder/README.md

 # OpenFOAM_cylinder

-This repository contains four OpenFOAM case files, which can be readily modified to model any of the configurations presented in my Physics 814 report.
+This repository contains four OpenFOAM case files, which can be readily modified to model any of the configurations presented in my Physics 814 course project at Duke.
 A working installation of OpenFOAM (such as from https://openfoam.org/download/) is required to run these.
 See https://www.openfoam.com/documentation/user-guide for general OpenFOAM instructions.

 **Running a case**
 ---------------